 - Introductory periods.
 This is where you can really make progress hammering down your debt.
 Most offers include an introductory period with 0% or a very low interest rate.
-For example, the Chase Slate® card offers a 0% introductory APR for 15 months on purchases and balance transfers.
-And you can save with a $0 introductory balance transfer fee on transfers made within 60 days of account-opening.
-Whereas, most offers I’ve seen have a 0% promotional period of only six months to a year.
+Most offers I've seen have a 0% promotional period of only six months to a year.
 What term length you pick may depend on factors such the following points…

 - How long you need to pay off the debt.
 Do you just need three months to pay off the balance because you expect a tax refund in April or do you need as much time as you can get because you can only afford $30 a month?
 Knowing how long it will take to pay off your balance is critical to comparing balance transfer offers, but so is the next item.